pavel-nicovala/go-ethereum-smart-contract-deployer/README.md

 _Config_

-A valid wallet private key needs to be sourced for PRIVATE_KEY in .env, this poc is configured for holesky network but can be changed to any other network if valid .env variables are soruced.
+A valid wallet private key needs to be sourced for PRIVATE_KEY in .env, this poc is configured for holesky network but can be changed to any other network if valid .env variables are sourced.

 _Run_
 ```sh